Putting bigger and heavier trucks on our roads and highways is deeply unpopular.

 Aside from longer trucks leading to increased traffic congestion, more greenhouse gas emissions and more damage to roads and bridges, which already contribute to America’s poor Infrastructure rating, the rail industry sees additional concerns:

 - Trucks under current weight and length limits fail to cover their infrastructure impact.
-Taxes and fees on trucks only pay 80% of the damage they cause to America’s infrastructure, namely highways.
+Today, large trucks don’t come close to paying for the damage they do to our public highways.
 Since 2008, $143 billion of General Funds have bolstered the Highway Trust Fund (HTF) to offset this payment shortcoming.
 One-third of HTF revenues come from general revenues today, not user fees.

 - This dynamic forces taxpayers to subsidize the trucking sector and presents a competitive disadvantage for freight railroads in the private market.
 While trucks are a key part of the economy and a major railroad partner, the rail industry rejects the notion that general taxpayer dollars should be used to offset underpayment.
 Large commercial trucks today contribute significantly in underpayments to the HTF, allowing the trucking sector to artificially deflate rates.
 Private freight railroads, meanwhile, spend billions of dollars annually in their network and do not have any such advantage.